CJepps/Simmer-recipe-sharing/README.md

 - Click 'Deploy' in the Heroku Dashboard, and select 'enable automatic deployment'.

 - It should now be possible to launch the app via Heroku.

+## Credits

+- [BBC Good Food](https://www.bbcgoodfood.com/) All recipe details and images added to database from here.

+- [Shutterstock](https://www.shutterstock.com/) For the main hero image
+- Code institute tutorial on the TaskManager app
+- [andreasdk dcd-recipes](https://github.com/andreasdk/dcd-recipes) for inspiration on a recipe hosting website